CreepNT/blog.creepnt.stream/content/posts/about-the-rac2-wupash-skip.md

 The bug was explained to me as the following: by pressing Down and Triange at "the right time", [Voll's ship took off towards Maktar from Oozla instead of going towards the Nebula](https://clips.twitch.tv/HyperDistinctLouseArgieB8-ydhBWkGAEdpGcmmS).
 On first glance, I proposed a (wrong) hypothesis as to what may be happening, but decided to look into it more closely out of curiosity.
 This blogpost will walk you through how I found the root cause of this quite exotic bug.

 ### Setup
 For reverse engineering, my tool of choice is the open-source [Ghidra](https://ghidra-sre.org/) suite.
-It's a pretty powerful alternative to IDA, and while it's not as good on certain points, it also has some pretty major advantages (e.g. not costing a fuckton of money, having a working [Vita ELF loader](https://github.com/CreepNT/VitaLoader), ...).
+It's a pretty powerful alternative to IDA, and while it's not as good on certain points, it also has some pretty major advantages (e.g. not costing an arm and a leg, having a working [Vita ELF loader](https://github.com/CreepNT/VitaLoaderRedux), etc).

-For live debugging, I would usually have used [RCHooker](https://github.com/CreepNT/RCHooker) with well-placed hooks and `printf`s everwhere.
-However, it's a frankly terrible setup that brings not much more than just pain.
-It just so happens that I recently came into possession of a Vita devkit and figured out how to allow the debugger to attach to *any* process (even `SceShell` 😊), so I decided I would use that instead.
-Besides a few quirks, it worked flawlessly and was a much better solution than RCHooker.
+For live debugging, I used to use [RCHooker](https://github.com/CreepNT/RCHooker) with well-placed hooks and `printf`s everwhere, but it's a quite bad setup that makes work extremly painful.
+It just so happens that I recently came into possession of a Vita devkit and figured out how to allow the debugger to attach to *any* process (even `SceShell` 😊), so I used that instead.
+Besides a few quirks, it worked flawlessly and was a much better experience than using RCHooker.

 # The Bug
 ## First clues
-From previous reversing, I had found a function (that I called `go_to_level`) in R&C3 that looked like a good culprit.
-I managed to find its counterpart in R&C2 thanks to some debugging strings, placed a breakpoint and performed a regular takeoff; and indeed it got called.
-The caller, `FUN_81A3B046()`, was more intresting because it had two code pathes: if `levelId` (its first and only argument) was different from `CURRENT_LEVEL_ID` (a global variable), it would perform a call to `go_to_level`; if they were equal, something else was performed.
+From previous reversing, I had found a function (`go_to_level`) in R&C3 that looked like a good culprit.
+I managed to find its counterpart in R&C2 - thanks to some debugging strings - and confirmed it was indeed involved by placing a breakpoint on it and performing a regular takeoff - it indeed got called.
+I walked up the stack to the caller, `FUN_81A3B046()`, which accepts a single argument (`new_level_id`) and does the following:

+ * if `new_level_id == CURRENT_LEVEL_ID`, some uninteresting code path is invoked
+   * Note that `CURRENT_LEVEL_ID` here is a *global variable* that stores... the ID of the current level (duh!)
+ * otherwise, it calls `go_to_level`

-I decided to moved my breakpoint to this function (with a `r0 != 1` condition, a.k.a. `levelId != LEVEL_OOZLA` since all takeoffs would be performed from Oozla) and try out the trick.
-Lo' and behold, after a few attempts, the debugger pauses and resuming flies me to Maktar.
-Just what we expected.
+I decided to move my breakpoint to this function - adding a `new_level_id != LEVEL_OOZLA` condition to reduce unnecessary breaking, since all takeoffs would be performed from Oozla - and tried out the trick.
+After a few attempts, the debugger pauses in the function, invoked with `new_level_id` equal to `LEVEL_MAKTAR_ARENA`.
+Resuming execution flies me to Maktar Arena, as expected.

 ## Going up the stack
-Thanks to the debugger (🙏), I also had call stacks so walking up the caller chain was **much better** than with RCHooker (where you can only dump `lr` and walk up one function at a time).
-The only caller Ghidra found was the one I had in my call stack, which is cool because it meant it must be a direct call (Ghidra usually fails to establish caller-callee relationships when indirect calls are perfomed).
-I had named this function `mode_doChange`, a name borrowed from the symboled Deadlocked build that was (re)discovered a few months back, so I understood it must have been implicated in the game mode mechanism.
+Thanks to the debugger again (🙏), I had full call stacks (**much better** than RCHooker, where you can only walk up one function) so I could easily go up the call chain.
+The caller was also the only one Ghidra found, which is cool because it meant the call must be a direct (Ghidra usually fails to establish caller-callee relationships when indirect calls are perfomed).
+I had named this function `mode_doChange` - a name borrowed from the symboled Deadlocked build that was (re)discovered a few months back - which gave me a hint about this bug's involvment with the game mode system.

 ### Game modes
-The game mode is an important part of the R&C engine.
-It consists of a few variables, the most important one being `gameMode` which holds the current game mode (duh!).
-Usually, changing game mode is performed by calling `mode_requestChange()` which sets `pendingGameMode` to the provided game mode, and some generic arguments (`rmc_arg0`/`rmc_arg1`).
-Later on, `mode_doChange` is called and performs actions based on the globals; first, it copies `gameMode` to `lastGameMode` (**last** stands for **previous** here), then it's mostly two `switch`es looking at `gameMode` and `pendingGameMode`.
-The code path we were hitting in this case is the following: `gameMode = GAME_MODE_PAUSE` (the ship menu), `pendingGameMode = GAME_MODE_SPACE` (takeoff / get-in / get-out animations) and `rmc_arg0 != 5 && rmg_arg0 != 6`.
-This leads to `rmc_arg1` being passed as the `levelId` for `FUN_81A3B046()`.
+The game mode system is made of several global variables that affect the game's execution flow, and functions to modify this global state:

+ * The `gameMode` global variable contains the current game mode
+ * The `pendingGameMode`, `rmc_arg0` and `rmc_arg1` global variables store information necessary for game mode change
+ * `mode_requestChange(new_mode, a0, a1)` can be called to change the current game mode
+  * It stores `new_mode` in `pendingGameMode`, `a0` in `rmc_arg0` and `a1` in `rmc_arg1`
+  * *It may also save the current game mode in `modeStack`, to allow restoring it later on*
+ * `mode_doChange()` is called in the main game loop (I guess?) and performs the transition
+  * First, it backs up `gameMode` in the `lastGameMode` global variable (**last** stands for **previous** here)
+  * Then, it finds a function to execute based on the values in `gameMode`, `pendingGameMode`
+  * In some cases, `rmc_arg0` is also examined to find the function

+In our case, the following request caused `go_to_level` to be invoked:

+ * `gameMode` is `GAME_MODE_PAUSE` (we're in the ship's menu)
+ * `pendingGameMode` is `GAME_MODE_SPACE` (takeoff / get-in-ship / get-out-of-ship animations)
+ * `rmc_arg0` is neither 5 nor 6

+In this case, `FUN_81A3B046(rmc_arg1)` is invoked...

 ![Screenshot of the decompiled routine](/rac2_decomp_output.png)

-If you hooked `FUN_81A3B046()` and exited the ship "normally", you'd see that `levelId` was always identical to `CURRENT_LEVEL_ID` and thus nothing particaly would happen.
-But when performing the bug, we'd get `LEVEL_MAKTAR`.
-I conducted a few tests: replacing the `0x2` with a `0x1` (`MAKTAR` -> `OOZLA`) resulted in the ship not taking off, and replacing it with `0x15` (`LEVEL_INSOMNIAC_MUSEUM`) made me fly towards it instead of Maktar.
-This gave me a rough overview of the bug: **`rmc_arg1` is `0x2` but it should be `0x1`**.
-Again, thanks to the debugger, I knew that `mode_doChange` was called by `FUN_819CC878()`, but it's a big function with mostly irrelevant stuff and it didn't answer my question: ***who writes 2 to `rmc_arg1` and why?***.
+If you hooked `FUN_81A3B046()` and exited the ship "normally", you'd see that `new_level_id` (and thus `rmc_arg1`) was always identical to `CURRENT_LEVEL_ID` (i.e., `LEVEL_OOZLA`); as such, the "not switching level" code path was invoked and all is well.
+However, when doing the trick, `new_level_id` was **not** `LEVEL_OOZLA` but `LEVEL_MAKTAR_ARENA` instead!
+To be sure that this is what caused the ship to leave for Maktar, I replaced `new_level_id` with `LEVEL_INSOMNIAC_MUSEUM` and the ship did take off towards the Museum.

+I now had a rough overview of the bug: in the usual case, when leaving the ship, `rmc_arg1` is equal to `CURRENT_LEVEL_ID`; by doing whatever we were doing, we caused something that made it no longer be equal, and thus affected the game's behaviour.
+Thus, the questions that remained was *why is `rmc_arg1` different when we do wacky stuff?!*

-## Why is it 2?
+## Why is it `rmc_arg1` wrong?
 The easiest solution to figure this out is to place a data change breakpoint on `rmc_arg1`.
-Because it's used a lot may be used by more than this, I added a condition `rmc_arg1 == 2` to reduce false positives, and performed the sequence again.
-The only function that touches it is `mode_pop`, which writes its second argument to `rmc_arg1`.
-I quickly glanced the call stack (`FUN_819CC878()` - main game loop -> `FUN_81A20E14()` - executed if current game mode is `GAME_MODE_PAUSE` -> `mode_pop`) and I noticed that a global (we'll call it `g_previewedLevelId`) was used for the second argument to `mode_pop`...
-You guessed it, another trail to follow.
-I set a breakpoint on that global and found that only one routine touches it  (`FUN_819CD7A6()`, which writes its first argument to `g_previewedLevelId`).
+The variable is actually accessed a lot, so I added a `rmc_arg1 == LEVEL_MAKTAR_ARENA` condition to reduce false positives, then I perforemd the bug.
+The debugger stopped in `mode_pop`, which is a function used to restore a game mode previously stored on the `modeStack` (it pops the top of the `modeStack` to `pendingGameMode`).
+It accepts two arguments that are placed in `rmc_arg0` and `rmc_arg1`.
+Looking at the call stack (`main_game_loop` (`FUN_819CD7A6`) -> `game_mode_pause_handler` (`FUN_81A20E14()`) -> `mode_pop`), we can see that the second arguments - what will be stored in `rmc_arg1` - comes from a global variable.
+We will call this variable `g_previewedLevelId` for reasons that will become obvious later on.

+I placed a breakpoint on that newly found global, and found it was only being modified by one routine, `ship_menu_set_previewed_planet` (`FUN_819CD7A6()`), which takes a level ID as an argument, writes it to `g_previewedLevelId` and reads the size of `rc2/psp2data/global/maps/maps{_mm}[%d].ps3` where `%d` is replaced by `g_previewedLevelId`.
-This function is only called from three sites:
+This function is only called from three places:

  1. When the ship menu appears, the call site is `0x81A1EE91`.
-This is part of a routine called when entering `GAME_MODE_PAUSE` and passes the current level ID to `FUN_819CD7A6()`, so it cannot be our culprit.
+This is part of a routine called when entering `GAME_MODE_PAUSE` and passes `CURRENT_LEVEL_ID` to `ship_menu_set_previewed_planet`, so it cannot be what causes `rmc_arg1` to be wrong.

  1. When exiting the ship menu, the call site is `0x81A23C05`.
-This is part of what I assume to be the routine holding the bulk of the menu's logic, and also passes the current level ID to `FUN_819CD7A6()`, so it cannot be our culprit as well.
+This is part of what I assume to be the routine holding the bulk of the menu's logic, and also passes `CURRENT_LEVEL_ID` to `ship_menu_set_previewed_planet`, so it also cannot be what causes `rmc_arg1` to be wrong.

- 1. When pressing Up/Down (i.e. changing which planet I highlight), the call site is `0x81A23DDB`, a bit further in the same routine as above. **The value passed to `FUN_819CD7A6()` is obtained through pointer dereferences**.
-I didn't bother RE'ing that part because all that mattered is that **this was the only caller with an argument that could be different** so it **had** to be our culprit.
+ 1. When pressing Up/Down (i.e. changing the selected planet in the menu), the call site is `0x81A23DDB`, a bit further in the menu logic's routine. **The value passed to `ship_menu_set_previewed_planet` is NOT static, but obtained through pointer dereferences**.
+I didn't bother reversing the whole thing because all that mattered is that **this was the only caller with an argument that could be different from `CURRENT_LEVEL_ID`**, so it **had** to be the one responsible for the unexpected behaviour.

-I added logging breakpoint on each of the routines to see in which order they were called and used the menu normally (that is, entering the ship, moving up and down a few times, and exiting the ship with Triangle).
-This resulted in the functions being called in the order I was expecting: #1 once, #3 as many times as I changed highlighted planet and #2 once.
+## "Are we in space, or simply paused?"
+Attempting to understand what was going on, I added a breakpoint that would print something whenver hit at each of the call sites, to see in which order they were called:

+ * When entering the ship menu, #1 was called
+ * #3 was called each time I changed the selected planet
+ * Exiting the ship menu caused #2 to be called

-I then performed the bug and noticed the pattern was not respected: **caller #3 (Up/Down press handler) was executed even though we were exiting the menu**.
-This seemed even weirder because if you looked up the call chain, all those calls ended up coming from `FUN_81A20E14()`, which I noted earlier runs only when the game mode is `GAME_MODE_PAUSE`!
+I then performed the trick, and something weird occured: **the D-Pad Up/Down press handler (#3) was executed after the 'exiting menu' handler (#2) has been called!** Even weirder is that looking up the call chain, #3 is called by `game_mode_pause_handler` which, as can be guessed from its name, only runs when `gameMode == GAME_MODE_PAUSE`!

-## Is this Space or Pause?
 By now I had a rough overview of the problem but this seemingly mismatching gamemode puzzled me a lot.
-I used logging breakpoints again to see when the game mode was changed and also added one to know when my Triangle press was detected.
+I used logging breakpoints again to see when the game mode was changed and also added one to know when my Triangle press was detected (i.e., when *exiting menu* handler was called).
 Both of these loggers also print the "rendered frames counter" as a timestamp.

 The resulting log was... unexpected:
 ```